nautobot/nautobot/docs/administration/permissions.md

 Assigning a permission in NetBox entails defining a relationship among several components:

-* Model(s) - One or more types of object in NetBox
+* Object type(s) - One or more types of object in NetBox
 * User(s) - One or more users or groups of users
 * Actions - The actions that can be performed (view, add, change, and/or delete)
-* Attributes - An arbitrary filter used to limit the action to a specific subset of objects
+* Constraints - An arbitrary filter used to limit the granted action(s) to a specific subset of objects

-At a minimum, a permission assignment must specify one model, one user or group, and one action.
-The specification of constraining attributes is optional: A permission without any attributes specified will apply to all instances of the selected model(s).
+At a minimum, a permission assignment must specify one object type, one user or group, and one action.
+The specification of constraints is optional: A permission without any constraints specified will apply to all instances of the selected model(s).

 ## Actions